Sean M. Reilly

 Mr. Reilly received a BBA in 1990 from the University of Notre Dame, a J.D. from Widener University School of Law in 1996 and an MGA from the University of Pennsylvania in 2002.

-Sean resides in Jenkintown, Pennsylvania with his wife Susan where they keep busy with their five children and one grandson.
-Summers find them at their Beach House in North Wildwood, New Jersey.
-Sean and Susan are also very active in the Notre Dame community supporting the President’s Circle, the Notre Dame International Security Program, the Nanovic Institute for European Studies and the Athletic Department.
+Sean resides in Philadelphia and is busy raising his daughter Ashley and son Garrett.
+Summers find them at their beach house in North Wildwood, New Jersey.
+Sean is very active in the Notre Dame community supporting the President’s Circle, the Notre Dame International Security Program, the Nanovic Institute for European Studies and the Athletic Department.